berthubert/galmon/README.md

    convert it into a protbuf stream of GNSS NAV frames + metadata Adds 64-bit timestamps plus origin information to each message
- * xtool: if you have another chipset, build something that extracts NAV frames & metadata
+ * xtool: if you have another chipset, build something that extracts NAV frames & metadata.
+Not done yet.
- * navtrans: transmits GNSS NAV frames emitted by ubxtool to a collector.
-   Performs some best effort buffering & will reconnect if needed.
-   UPDATE -> will be part of ubxtool
  * navrecv: receives GNSS NAV frames and stores them on disk, split out per sender.
- * navstore: tails the file stored by navrecv, puts them in LMDB.
+ * navnexus: tails the files stored by navrecv, makes them available over TCP
-   UPDATE -> part of navnexus
- * navstream: produces a stream of NAV updates from all sources, with a few seconds delay so all data is in.
-Does this with queries to LMDB
- * navweb: consumes these ordered nav updates for a nice website
- * navinflux: puts "ready to graph" data in influxdb - this is the first step that breaks "store everything in native format".
+ * navpartse: consumes these ordered nav updates for a nice website and puts "ready to graph" data in influxdb - this is the first step that breaks "store everything in native format".
 Also does computations on ephemerides.
  * grafana dashboard: makes pretty graphs